kcl-lang/kcl-lang.io/blog/2024-09-18-kcl-0.10.0-release/index.md

 - Added KCL Kotlin and Swift language SDKs, which have not yet officially released dependency packages.
 Contributions are welcome.
 - Added KCL WASM lib support for node.js and browser integration.
 - Refactored and optimized the KCL Python/Go/Java code.
-- KCL wasm SDK fixed the issue caused by the '\0' escape character.
+- KCL WASM SDK fixed the issue caused by the '\0' escape character.
 - KCL lib supports cross-platform compilation.
-- KCL wasm SDK adds some test cases.
+- KCL WASM SDK adds some test cases.

 #### Multi-Language Plugins